Arthur Jarvis University: Faculty of Law

-Admission Requirement
+Admission requirements

-Applicant seeking admission into the school must possess a minimum of five (5) credits in SSCE, GCE, NECO, or an accredited equivalent, comprising English Language, Mathematics, and three other subjects as stipulated for each program.
-These credits must be attained in a maximum of two exam sittings.and must also seat for Jamb utme and have the minimum score required.
+Applicants seeking admission into the school must possess a minimum of five credits in SSCE, GCE, NECO, or an accredited equivalent, comprising English Language, Mathematics, and three other subjects as stipulated for each program.
+These credits must be attained in a maximum of two exam sittings.
+Applicants must also sit for JAMB UTME and attain the minimum score required.

 Matriculation

-The university matriculate 120 students in her first matriculation after his establishment.
+The university matriculated 120 students in the first year after establishment.

 Convocation

-In April 2023 the university celebrated her combined convocation ceremony at the school were the university convocated 251 students.
+In April 2023 the university celebrated a combined convocation ceremony with 251 students.

+Founding

+The University was founded by Sir Arthur Jarvis Archibong, a Nigerian businessman and politician.
+He is the first son of former military governor of old Cross River State General Dan Archibong.